 As mentioned, the event data recorder collects all sorts of data, from speed to sudden turns to whether the driver has pressed the brake pedal all the way or fastened the seatbelt.
 The collected information varies from one vehicle to another; still, one aspect is certain: the black box usually records five to ten seconds before a collision.

-While the EDR's are already installed in cars, with many people being completely unaware of having them, there are also cases where drivers voluntarily choose to use such recording devices for their protection.
+While the EDR's are already installed in cars, with many people completely unaware of having them, there are also cases where drivers voluntarily choose to use such recording devices for their protection.
 There is another type of black box, also known as a video data event recorder or dashcam, which can be installed on the windshield and functions also as a camera and GPS.
-The collected data is securely stored on an SD card and way more accurate since it also contains information about time, location, direction, and driver's view and it is securely stored on an SD card.
+The collected data is securely stored on an SD card and way more accurate since it also contains information about:

 Benefits of a Car's Black Box